KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 There can be a hypothetical scenario where everyone involved with Bazzite could stop maintaining the project at once and it will still continue to receive updates directly from upstream.

-## Can this be used as a daily driver?

-**Yes**.

-Updates are obtained and downloaded straight from upstream which means there is little maintenance to be done with the image on our end since these images are modified Fedora images.
-Users will receive application and system updates from Bazzite, Universal Blue, and Fedora daily.

-> A friendly reminder that this project is still in its early stages and moving at a fast pace with updates and changes nearly daily.

 ## What are some of the utilities that Bazzite ships?